Irrigation: Ancient history

-Archaeological investigation has found evidence of irrigation in areas lacking sufficient natural rainfall to support crops for rainfed agriculture.
+Archaeological investigations have found evidence of irrigation in areas lacking sufficient natural rainfall to support rainfed agriculture.
 Some of the earliest known use of the technology dates to the 6th millennium BCE in Khuzistan in the south-west of Iran.
 The site of Choga Mami, in present-day Iraq on the border with Iran, is believed to be the earliest to show the first canal irrigation in operation at about 6000 BCE.

-Irrigation was used as a means of manipulating water in the alluvial plains of the Indus valley civilization, the application of which is estimated to have begun around 4500 BCE and drastically increased the size and prosperity of their agricultural settlements.
+Irrigation was used to manipulate water in the alluvial plains of the Indus Valley Civilization, with its application estimated to have begun around 4500 BCE and to have drastically increased the size and prosperity of their agricultural settlements.
 The Indus Valley Civilization developed sophisticated irrigation and water-storage systems, including artificial reservoirs at Girnar dated to 3000 BCE, and an early canal irrigation system from c.
 2600 BCE.
-Large-scale agriculture was practiced, with an extensive network of canals used for the purpose of irrigation.
+Large-scale agriculture was practiced, with an extensive network of canals used for irrigation.

-Farmers in the Mesopotamian plain used irrigation from at least the third-millennium BCE.
+Farmers in the Mesopotamian plain used irrigation from at least the third millennium BCE.

 They developed perennial irrigation, regularly watering crops throughout the growing season by coaxing water through a matrix of small channels formed in the field.

 Ancient Egyptians practiced basin irrigation using the flooding of the Nile to inundate land plots which had been surrounded by dikes.
 The flood water remained until the fertile sediment had settled before the engineers returned the surplus to the watercourse.
 There is evidence of the ancient Egyptian pharaoh Amenemhet III in the twelfth dynasty (about 1800 BCE) using the natural lake of the Faiyum Oasis as a reservoir to store surpluses of water for use during dry seasons.
 The lake swelled annually from the flooding of the Nile.